Find Affordable College Courses

 Physics majors at UCLA take out an average of $21,100 in student loans while working on their egree.

-A rank of #5 on this year’s list means University of California - San Diego is a great place for physics students.
+Out of the 23 schools in California that were part of this year’s ranking, University of California - San Diego landed the # 5 spot on the list.
 UCSD is a very large public school located in the large city of La Jolla.

 While working on their degree, physics majors at UCSD accumulate an average of around $19,042 in student debt.

-Read full report on Physics at University of California - San Diego
+Full Physics at University of California - San Diego Report

 #6